Unique Easter Basket Ideas That Will Wow Your Loved Ones

 Whether you go with a traditional candy-filled basket or a more unique, themed creation, it’s all about showing you care.

 I hope you enjoy putting these together as much as the bunny and I do.
-Hop on over to our other posts for even more ideas especially my one about finding the best Easter bunny costumes.
+Hop on over to our other posts for even more Easter ideas.
+See below!

 Hi I’m Erica!
 TV news anchor and mom to 4 littles.
 I’m obsessed with creating those “wow” moments in life through crafting at home, cool travel adventures and special celebrations with loved ones.
 Thanks for joining me on this adventure!